NEW INFORMATION FOR 2003 – 2008

 Not thought related: Andrew Hogan and Thomas Hogan, both of Washington Township, which is at the opposite end of Putnam County.

-The court records leaves one confused about a number of issues.
+The court records leave one confused about a number of issues.

-This is the best that can be determined without family record list.
-If Washington Hogan (born 1802 to 1834 - Bible record) did marry, then some of the youngest children may belong to him.
-Major errors probably exist with this list of children of William Hogan (1777-1826 Bible record) + Nancy Wadlaw (1778-1853 Bible record).
+This is the best that can be determined without family records.
+If Washington Hogan (1802 - Bible record) did marry, then some of the youngest children could belong to him.

 Events for William Hogan and Jane Gorden